Skip to content

 Service teams are using AI to manage rising expectations and improve productivity.

-This page should sell triage quality and queue control, not a fantasy of replacing the support team.
+Here, the work is to sell triage quality and queue control, not a fantasy of replacing the support team.

 Source · Salesforce State of Service 2024